J.R. Johnson

 Charles A. Johnson Jr., known as J.R.
-Johnson (born June 20, 1979) is an American former professional football linebacker who played one season in the National Football League (NFL) for the Baltimore Ravens and New Orleans Saints.
-He was signed as an undrafted free agent in 2002 by Baltimore and also had stints with the Seattle Seahawks, Indianapolis Colts, Carolina Panthers, Oakland Raiders and Atlanta Falcons.
+Johnson (born June 20, 1979) is an American former professional football player who was a linebacker for one season in the National Football League (NFL) with the Baltimore Ravens and New Orleans Saints.
+After playing college football for the Syracuse Orange, he was signed as an undrafted free agent in 2002 by Baltimore.
+Johnson also had stints with the Seattle Seahawks, Indianapolis Colts, Carolina Panthers, Oakland Raiders and Atlanta Falcons.

 Early life

 J.R.
 Johnson was born on June 20, 1979, in Los Angeles, California.
 He went to high school at Cicero–North Syracuse.
 In his high school career, he had 2,870 yards and 50 touchdowns.
 He also had 9 interceptions and 221 tackles.